restorecommerce/identity-srv/README.md

 #### ChangeEmailID
 Used to change EmailID of the User (User should be activated to perform this operation).
 Requests are performed providing `io.restorecommerce.user.ChangeEmailIdRequest` protobuf message as input and responses are a `io.restorecommerce.user.User` message.
-After the EmailID is changed User account needs to be activated again with the new activation code sent via Email to User.
+After the EmailID is changed User account needs to be activated again with the new activation code sent via email to User.
+For more details about the email operation see `Register`.

 `io.restorecommerce.user.ChangeEmailIdRequest`